mjoo-man/professional-website/content/roboball_mobility/index.md

 My labmate Rishi took these test results to showcase the improved slope climbing ability of the 6ft diameter RoboBall: [paper link](https://ieeexplore.ieee.org/abstract/document/11068434)

 ### RoboBall in Water
-Since the robot is inflatable it can navigate from ground to water without any additional modifications.
+Because the robot is inflatable, it can seamlessly transition from land to water without additional modifications.

 <video controls autoplay muted loop style="width:100%; border-radius:12px;">
   <source src="/videos/ball_in_water.mp4" type="video/mp4">
   Your browser does not support the video tag.
 </video>

-However at certain speeds it produces a "rooster tail" effect that negatively impacts its forward thrust in water.
-We tested this by comparing drive motor encoder data with forward speeds measured from videos.
-The figure below shows snapshots from various tests at increasing speeds and rooster tails.
-Notice that the fastest speed with the greatest rooster tail has a reduction in forward velocity.
-Primarily due to a *rocket equation* effect where we are throwing mass in the wrong direction.
+At higher speeds, however, RoboBall produces a “rooster tail” effect that reduces forward thrust in water.
+We tested this by comparing drive motor encoder data with forward speeds measured from video analysis.
+The figure below shows snapshots from tests conducted at increasing speeds and rooster tail magnitudes.

+Notice that at the highest speeds—where the rooster tail is largest—the forward velocity actually decreases.
+This effect is primarily due to a *rocket equation* phenomenon, where mass (water) is being ejected in the wrong direction.

 ![](gallery/rooster_tail_diagram.png)